Biochar increases vineyard productivity without affecting grape quality: Results from a four years field experiment in Tuscany.

-This year’s national conference was held in Amherst, Massachusetts and it was attended by about 250 scientists, academics, technologists, students, foresters, policy makers, politicians, entrepreneurs, students, and just plain interested folks.
-Conference organizers are processing the many hours of video that were taken of each of the presentations and it may take many more weeks, or even months, to work their way through the editing and upload process.
-In the meantime, GO HERE to download many of the PowerPoints.
+The last national biochar conference was held in Amherst, Massachusetts and it was attended by about 250 scientists, academics, technologists, students, foresters, policy makers, politicians, entrepreneurs, students, and just plain interested folks.
+GO HERE to download many of the PowerPoints.
 This is the same link where you will be able to access the videos as they are completed and uploaded so check back from time to time, or bookmark the link in your browser.

 To access videos and PowerPoints from 2012′s Biochar conference held here in Sonoma, GO HERE.

-Dr. Tom Goreau gives first the rationale for biochar, then the absolute necessity, in a radio interview.
+Dr. Tom Goreau gives the basic rationale for biochar use, then the absolute necessity, in a radio interview.
 Outstanding talk.
 (Thanks to Albert Bates for bringing this to our attention.)
 The video of the original talk given by Dr. Goreau at Tufts University in 2014.
 A MUST-WATCH!

 The Secret of El Dorado — Terra Preta A good BBC-produced primer giving an important historical perspective and the “big picture” vision of how and why biochar can be used.